Copisa

-Copisa is a construction contracting firm, established in 1959, with headquarters in L'Hospitalet de Llobregat, near Barcelona, Spain.
+Copisa is a construction contracting firm, established in 1959, with headquarters in L'Hospitalet de Llobregat, near Barcelona, Catalonia, Spain.
 They are involved in civil engineering, building restoration and public infrastructure.

 History

 1959–1970

 The company originated during the electrification of Catalonia during the 1950s; an effort headed by Fuerzas Eléctricas de Cataluña (FECSA).
 In 1959, the company was behind the founding of Constructora Pireneica S.A. (shortened to "Copisa"), with the aim of carrying out building work for FECSA in the Val d'Aran, in the heart of the Lleida Pyrenees.
 Soon afterwards, in the nearby Vall de Cardós, Copisa started work on a huge hydroelectric project.
 For 15 years, the company dedicated human and technical resources to all aspects of this construction project, which consolidated Copisa's position as a firm experienced in large scale, complex building work.

 1970–1980

 Copisa increased its specialisation in the energy sector, with projects such as the thermal power station in Utrillas (Teruel Province) and the thermal power station in Sant Adrià de Besòs.
 Participation in the construction of the Ascó and Vandellòs II nuclear power plants represented a major leap in technological and industrial capacity.
 In the area of civil engineering, Copisa took on projects such as canals, roads and bridges, supply infrastructures, sanitation and water purification plants, among others.
 In the field of construction, it began building homes, hotels, housing developments, schools and sports facilities.